MehrabToghani/MicroprocessorLab/ex6/part1/README.md

-- ability to start and stop motor
+ability to change the temperature unit
+- Celsius
+- Kelvin
+- Fahrenheit

 ## Sample